Jamzzee/Projects/Omnifood/README.md

 Omnifood is an AI-powered food subscription that will make you eat healthy again, 365 days per year.
 It's tailored to your personal tastes and nutritional needs

+### This project was built for practicing HTML/CSS technologies and will be used as a portfolio to showcase skills and capabilities.

 ## Live Demo

 You can try out the The Omnifood by visiting the following link: